 A line that runs across the photograph through which the horizon travels is called a horizon line.
 A natural line divides the picture but vanishes as the land or water meets the sky.
 It is used to communicate depth in a photo and emphasize subjects.
 Based on the emphasis, you can use the horizon line in different parts of a photograph.

 An excellent way to approach composition is by following the rules of simplicity.
-For example, if you have an exciting scene consisting of numerous subjects, you need to identify the subject of your interest and isolate it, excluding the clutter.
-This way, you can divert your viewer’s attention towards the object of your interest.
+For example, you must identify and isolate the subject of your interest among a plethora of subjects in an exciting scene.
+Following this, you must exclude the clutter in the scene to direct your viewer’s attention to the object of your interest.

 11. Fill the Frame